ArielVlevin/ScoopScience/README.md

-Here's a comprehensive README template for your ice cream recipe and calculator site, covering both the frontend and backend aspects:

----

 # 🍦 Ice Cream Recipe & Calculator Site

 This project is a full-stack application that allows users to browse, create, and calculate ice cream recipes.
 It includes features such as user authentication, recipe management, ingredient calculation, and a rating system.